 - The history and sources of Namibian criminal procedure;

 - o Criminal Procedure before independence;

 - o The impact of independence and constitutionalism on criminal procedure;

 - Courts of Namibia:

 - o Criminal jurisdiction of the Higher and Lower courts;

 - o Role and place of Community courts in the criminal system;

 - o The role of the Supreme Court of Namibia;

 - o The binding powers of pre1990 RSA Appellate Division judgements;

 - o The New Criminal Procedure Act.

 - The prosecution process.

 - o The Office of the Prosecutor General;

 - o Independence of the Prosecutor General;

 - o Relationship with Attorney-General and Minister of Justice;

-- $\,\circ\,$ Relationship with the police.
+- o Relationship with the police.

 - Rules relating to arrest, custody before trial and bail.

-- The rights of the accused;
+- o The rights of the accused;

-- Procedures of arrest;
+- o Procedures of arrest;

-- Searches and search warrants;
+- o Searches and search warrants;

 - o Release on warning;

 - o Bail.

 - Rules relating to trial instruments and charges.

 - o Appearance;

-- Joiner of accused;
+- o Joiner of accused;

-- o Separation of trials;
+- Separation of trials;

-- o Disclosure:
+- o Disclosure;

 - o Section 119 pleadings.

 - Charge sheets and indictments.

 - o Framing of charge sheets and indictments;

-- Request for further particulars.
+- o Request for further particulars.

-Assessment Strategies: Continuous Assessment (minimum of two tests and one assignment) (40%) Examination: (60%) 1x 3 hour paper
+Assessment Strategies: Continuous Assessment (minimum of two tests and one assignment) (40%) Examination: (60%) 1x3 hour paper

-I.9.22 Course Title: CRIMINAL PROCEDURE II (Fourth year Course in the part time programme)
+1.9.22 CRIMINAL PROCEDURE II Course Title: